bradgwest/paap/write/paper.md

 ## Dataset

-Christie's hosts the results online of all public auctions held after December, 2005.
+Christie's hosts online results of all public auctions held after December, 2005.
 This amounts to a truly impressive record of fine art, furniture, antiques, jewelry, and other collectible sales; well over half a million pieces auctioned over hundreds of sales held across the world and online.
-As one of world's two leading auction houses (the other being Sotheby's), these auction results contain thousands of influential and expensive artworks, including the most expensive piece ever sold, da Vinci's Salvator Mundi[^mundi], which sold for an astounding $450 million.
+As one of world's two leading auction houses (the other being Sotheby's), these auction results contain thousands of influential and expensive artworks, including the world's most expensive painting, da Vinci's Salvator Mundi[^mundi], which sold for an astounding $450 million.

 [^mundi]: https://www.christies.com/lotfinder/paintings/leonardo-da-vinci-salvator-mundi-6110563-details.aspx